Bis (Scottish band): 1997–2003: Rise to fame and breakup

 From 1997 to 2001, Bis released three mainstream albums: The New Transistor Heroes (1997), Social Dancing (1999), and Return to Central (2001).
 A compilation of non-album tracks entitled Intendo was released in 1998.
 That same year Manda Rin contributed vocals to the J Church album Cat Food.
 The band enjoyed a period of success in Japan, selling nearly 100,000 copies of their debut album in its first week of release, but future releases failed to match its success in Japan.
 The single "Eurodisco", from Social Dancing, became a minor success for the band in Australia as well as the UK.
 Their single "Detour" was also given some radio airplay in the U.S. and was included in the 2000 film Bring It On.
 The six-track EP Music For A Stranger World was released in 2000 and featured increasing electronic elements which would later become more prominent on Return To Central.
 Also in 2000, Sci-Fi Steven (adopting the pseudonym "Marco Stiletto") formed the duo Italian Electro with partner "Angelino Vampyro" - Catmobile Records released their sole output (the track "Don’t Come Back Alone") that year on a split 7-inch with Kumari.

-Bis gained some American popularity in 1998, when they recorded the closing credits theme to the animated series The Powerpuff Girls.
+Bis gained some American popularity in 1998, when they were asked by Craig McCracken to write and record the theme song for the American animated series The Powerpuff Girls.
 They also did a punk version of the theme for 2002's The Powerpuff Girls Movie.
 The four-song EP Fukd I.D. #5 was released in 2001 through Chemikal Underground.
 Bis contributed a remix of their song "Statement of Intent" to the 2002 game Jet Set Radio Future.
 The four-song 12-inch EP Fact 2002 paying tribute to Factory Records was released in 2002 through Optimo Singles Club and featured cover versions of Joy Division, New Order, A Certain Ratio and Section 25.
 The band broke up in March 2003, after playing a farewell show at King Tut's Wah Wah Hut.